-

-organize in Tortona every year, I tend to leave one of the three
+little festival I organize in Tortona every year, I tend to leave

-dates free, because you never know: I might miss out on some
+one of the three dates free, because you never know: I might miss

-of my many attempts in various directions, nothing definite
+spite of my many attempts in various directions, nothing definite

 seemed to be appearing on the horizon.